krish-patel1003/RMS/README.md

 7. **Integration:** Integrate with other HR systems, like payroll and employee management, for seamless data flow.

+8. **Background Verification**: After recruitment, background verification of the candidate.

 **Stakeholders:**

 1. **Recruiters:** Primary users managing the recruitment process.